HackYourFuture/JavaScript1/README.md

 Here's a video in order that shows you how it's done: [How to Submit Your Homework](https://www.youtube.com/watch?v=CpYARPYGQU8)

 ### 3. Presentation module
 Besides learing a lot of technical concepts you'll be focussing on the softskills as well.
-Please have a look at [this](https://github.com/HackYourFuture/presentation-module) RePo for all the details and deadlines.
+Please have a look at [this](https://github.com/HackYourFuture/presentation-module) RePo for more details.

 ## Learning goals